joelburton/bst-practice/README.rst

 Misc Stuff
 ----------

-- BSTs are the only kind of binary trees.
+- BSTs aren't the only kind of binary trees.
 They are the most common, but there are other kinds.
 In particular, there's another kind of binary tree, a "min heap", which is very efficient (``O(1)``) for finding the smallest item in a collection, and can add/delete items